When Can We Answer Queries Using Result-Bounded Data Interfaces?: Preliminaries

 \section{Preliminaries}

-\myparagraph{Data and queries} We consider a \emph{relational signature} $\sign$ that consists of a set of \emph{relations} with an associated \emph{arity} (a positive integer).
-The \emph{positions} of a relation~$R$ of~$\sign$ are $1, \ldots, n$ where $n$ is the arity of~$R$.
-An \emph{instance} of~$R$ is a set of~$n$-tuples (finite or infinite), and an \emph{instance} $I$ of~$\sign$ consists of instances for each relation of~$\sign$.
-We equivalently see~$I$ as a set of \emph{facts} $R(a_1 \ldots a_n)$ for each tuple $(a_1 \ldots a_n)$ in the instance of each relation~$R$.
-A \emph{subinstance} $I'$ of~$I$ is an instance that contains a subset of the facts of~$I$.
-The \emph{active domain} of~$I$, denoted $\adom(I)$, is the set of all the values that occur in facts of~$I$.
+\paragraph{Data and queries.} We consider a \emph{relational signature} $\sign$ that consists of a set of \emph{relations} with an associated \emph{arity} (a positive integer) and of a finite set of \emph{constants}.
+The \emph{positions} of a relation~$R$ of~$\sign$ are $1 \ldots n$ where $n$ is the arity of~$R$.
+An \emph{instance} of~$R$ is a set of~$n$-tuples (finite or infinite), and an \emph{instance} $I$ of~$\sign$ consists of instances for each relation of~$\sign$, along with a mapping from the constants of the signature to the \emph{active domain} $\adom(I)$ of~$I$, i.e., the set of all the values that occur in facts of~$I$.
+Note that this means that two signature constants can be interpreted by the same element.
+We can equivalently see~$I$ as a set of \emph{facts} $R(a_1 \ldots a_n)$ for each tuple $(a_1 \ldots a_n)$ in the instance of each relation~$R$, along with the mapping of constants.
+A \emph{subinstance} $I'$ of~$I$ is an instance that contains a subset of the facts of~$I$, and $I$ is then a \emph{superinstance} of $I'$.

-We will study \emph{conjunctive queries} (CQs), which are logical expressions of the form $\exists x_1 \ldots x_k ~ (A_1 \wedge \cdots \wedge A_m)$, where the~$A_i$ are \emph{relational atoms} of the form $R(x_1 \ldots x_n)$, with~$R$ being a relation of arity~$n$ and $x_1 \ldots x_n$ being variables or constants.
+We will study \emph{conjunctive queries} (CQs), which are logical expressions of the form $\exists x_1 \ldots x_k ~ (A_1 \wedge \cdots \wedge A_m)$, where the~$A_i$ are \emph{relational atoms} of the form $R(t_1 \ldots t_n)$, with~$R$ being a relation of arity~$n$ and $t_1 \ldots t_n$ being either variables from $x_1 \ldots x_k$ or constants.
 A CQ is \emph{Boolean} if it has no free variables.
 A Boolean CQ $Q$ \emph{holds} in an instance $I$ exactly when there is a \emph{homomorphism} of~$Q$ to~$I$: a mapping~$h$ from the variables and constants of~$Q$ to~$\adom(I)$ which is the identity on constants and which ensures that, for every atom $R(x_1 \ldots x_n)$ in~$Q$, the atom $R(h(x_1) \ldots h(x_n))$ is a fact of~$I$.
 We let $Q(I)$ be the \emph{output} of $Q$ on $I$, defined in the usual way: if $Q$ is Boolean, the output is true if the query holds and false otherwise.
 A \emph{union of conjunctive queries} (UCQ) is a disjunction of CQs.

-\myparagraph{Integrity constraints} To express restrictions on instances, we will use fragments of first-order logic (FO), with the active-domain semantics, and where we disallow constants.
-We will focus on \emph{dependencies}, especially \emph{tuple-generating dependencies} (TGDs) and \emph{functional dependencies} (FDs).